-"Our goal should be to make it possible for every Jewish person, child or adult, to be exposed to the mystery and romance of Jewish history, to the enthralling insights and special sensitivities of Jewish thought, to the sanctity and symbolism of Jewish existence, and to the power and profundity of Jewish faith.
-As a motto and declaration of hope, we might adapt the dictum that says, 'They searched from Dan to Beer Sheva and did not find an am ha'aretz!'
-'Am ha'aretz,' usually understood as an ignoramus, an illiterate, may for our purposes be redefined as one indifferent to Jewish visions and values, untouched by the drama and majesty of Jewish history, unappreciative of the resourcefulness and resilience of the Jewish community, and unconcerned with Jewish destiny.
-Education, in its broadest sense, will enable young people to confront the secret of Jewish tenacity and existence, the quality of Torah teaching which fascinates and attracts irresistibly.
-They will then be able, even eager, to find their place in a creative and constructive Jewish community."
+"Our goal should be to make it possible for every Jewish person, adult, or child to be exposed to the mystery and romance of Jewish history, to the enthralling insights and special sensitivities of Jevish thought, to the sanctity and symbolism of Jewish existence, to the power and profundity of and declaration of happe .
+Jewish faith.
+As a motto we might adopt the dictum that says "they seerched from Den to Beer Sheva and did not find ang "am ha'aretz!'
+'Am ha'aretz," usually understood as an Ignoramus, an illiterate, may for our purposes be redefined es one indifferent to Jevish visions and values, untouched by the drame and majesty of Javish history, unappreciative of the resourcefulness and resilience of the Jewish community, unconcerned with Jewish destiny.
+Education, In its broadest sense, will enable young people to confront the secret of Jevish tenecity and existence, the quality of Torah teaching which fascinates and attracts irresistibly.
+They will then be able, even cager, to find their-place in a creative and constructive Jevish community."

-Presented by Professor Isadore Twersky, Member of the Commission, at the meeting of June 12, 1990
+Presented by Professor isodore Twersky, Member of the Commission, at the meeting of June 12, 1990 and tedanting